houseofcommonslibrary/clhex/README.md

 ### Create hexjson

-`create_hexjson` converts a dataframe of codes, names and other data to a hexjson string, adding unique column and row coordinates for each hex.
+`create_hexjson` converts a dataframe of codes, names, and other data to a hexjson string, adding unique column and row coordinates for each hex.
 The values in the first column are used as the key for each hex in the hexjson and therefore must be unique.

 ``` r
 data <- tibble::tibble(